Lake Chuzenji South Shore Hike — Section 2: Senjugahama to Mujinakubo

 How do I access the Section 2 trailhead at Senjugahama?

-Three approaches: (1) Hike Section 1 from Shobugahama via Kumakubo.
-(2) Descend Hangetsu Mountain to Mujinakubo and walk the trail in reverse.
-(3) Seasonal hybrid bus from Akanuma Nature Center (bus stop #39) — check current Tobu Bus schedules.
+Three approaches: (1) hike Section 1 from Shobugahama via the north shore coves; (2) descend Hangetsu to Mujinakubo and walk the trail in reverse; (3) take the seasonal hybrid bus from Akanuma Nature Center (bus stop #39) — check current Tobu Bus schedules.

 What is Senjudo Temple and why is it significant?

-Senjudo Temple (Senjudoji) was originally built in 784 CE by the monk Shodo Shonin, the founder of Nikko’s UNESCO World Heritage shrine complex.
-The original temple was lost over centuries.
-A faithful reconstruction was completed in November 2016, standing alone in the forest directly across Lake Chuzenji from Nantai Mountain.
-It is one of the most atmospheric and least-visited heritage sites in Nikko.
+Senjudo (Senjudoji) was originally built in 784 CE by the monk Shodo Shonin, founder of Nikko’s UNESCO World Heritage shrine complex.
+The original was lost over the centuries.
+A faithful reconstruction was completed in November 2016, standing alone in the forest directly across Lake Chuzenji from Nantai.
+It sits 0.8 km south of Senjugahama beach, and it is one of the most atmospheric and least-visited heritage sites in Nikko.

 Are there bears on Section 2?